Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 <img src="_img/09_15_12.png"; alt="Branch filters" style="border:1px solid Silver; display: block; margin: auto;" />

-### Azure Resource Group task - Exposes deployment outputs as Task variables
+### Azure Resource Group task - Expose deployment outputs as task variables

 Azure Resource Manager templates allow defining “outputs” which need to be returned after an Azure deployment.
-We have now enhanced our inbuilt VSTS Azure RG deploy task to expose the “output” JSON section of the deployment object as task output parameter with name: “<Task Reference name>.DeploymentOutputs”.
+We have now enhanced our native Azure Resource Group deploy task to expose the “output” JSON section of the deployment object as task output parameter with name: “<Task Reference name>.DeploymentOutputs”.
 You can further parse the JSON object and access the individual output values which can be consumed in subsequent tasks of the release environment.

 <img src="_img/09_15_14.png"; alt="Deployment outputs" style="border:1px solid Silver; display: block; margin: auto;" />